 - 1. Any ball retrieved during the opening rush must be activated by the team who retrieved it, in order to become a live ball. - 2.
-This happens either when: - the ball fully crosses the activation line, whether this happens by being carried by a player or by being passed by a player or a retriever; - or, the ball is passed to a player who has both feet in contact with the court behind the activation line. - 3.
+This happens either when: - the ball fully crosses the attack line, whether this happens by being carried by a player or by being passed by a player or a retriever;

+- or, the ball is controlled by a player who has both feet in contact with the court behind the attack line. - 3.
 After the rush, a ball that has yet to become live is a dead ball: if thrown, its hits are voided, but catches by the opponents are valid.
 A dead ball can be used for defense to block throws. - 4.
-After the rush, players are only permitted to cross the center line when: - they are carrying a live ball; - or, a live ball has been thrown or carried over the center line; - or, all their designated balls have been activated. - 5.
-As a team can only retrieve the two designated balls on their left and the central ball, only those balls need to be activated: if a designated ball ends up in the opponents' court, it is already activated without the need to go behind the activation line.

-6. Once all their designated balls have been activated, a team may retrieve any ball on the center line.
+Players who rushed for the balls are not allowed to fully cross the centerline until they have crossed back into their fair territory or if they are carrying a live ball. - 5.
+A team can only retrieve the two designated balls on their left in addition to the central ball.
+If a team's designated ball ends up in the opponent's court, it is deemed to be already activated for the opponents without the need to go behind the attack line. - 6.
+Once all their designated balls have been activated, a team may retrieve any ball on the center line.